The South London and Maudsley NHS Foundation Trust (SLaM) Recovery College is jointly funded by Maudsley Charity and South London and Maudsley.

 Opportunities for people with mental health difficulties

+The Recovery College supports everyone to be an expert in their own well-being.
 Recovery is about people with mental health difficulties having the same opportunities in life as everyone else.
 It is about a personal journey towards a meaningful and satisfying life.
 It is about hope, control and opportunity.
 It is about living as well as possible.

 Service users and staff switch roles